dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 To save some space we'll use `NULL` as the message address to represent that there is no message available.

-If you're wondering about the `next` field, that's because we're going to store these are a linked list.
+If you're wondering about the `next` field, that's because we're going to store these in a linked list.
 You'll want a variable to store the head of the list, and a lock to protect the list anytime it's modified.

 ```c
 ipc_endpoint* first_endpoint = NULL;